Rekindling Europe's repackaged debt market will take years

 "We have got to think a bit more holistically than that," Medcraft told Reuters.
 "A focus on capital charges is probably the old world.
 The new world needs to be focused more on how do we build a sustainable market."

-The old world was about banks creating securitized debt and shoveling it into off-balance sheet vehicles, while the new world will be about non-bank originators and real economy investors, such as big asset managers, Medcraft said.
+The old world was about banks creating securitised debt and shovelling it into off-balance sheet vehicles, while the new world will be about non-bank originators and real economy investors, such as big asset managers, Medcraft said.

 NEW WORLD BRIEFING